joeattardi/react-snackbar-alert/README.md

 - `animationTimeout` - The duration of the show and hide animations, in milliseconds (default: 500)
 - `component` - A custom component to use instead of the built-in `Snackbar` component
 - `dismissable` - Whether or not the created snackbars can be manually dismissed by the user
+- `pauseOnHover` - Whether or not a snackbar's timeout should be paused when it is hovered over (default: false)
-- `progressBar` - Whether or not to show an animated progress bar showing the time before the snackbar is removed (default: true)
+- `progressBar` - Whether or not to show an animated progress bar showing the time before a snackbar is removed (default: true)
 - `timeout` - The time before a snackbar is removed, in milliseconds (default: 3000)

 ### `SnackbarManager.create` Options